jonathan-fielding/performancebudget.io/CONTRIBUTE.md

 * You can close fixed bugs by testing old tickets to see if they are still happening.
 * You can update our changelog here:
-* You can remove duplicate bug reports by:
+* You can remove duplicate bug reports by

 # Beta testing